Leslie Rutledge is the 56th Attorney General of Arkansas and first woman and first Republican elected to the office.

-Rutledge has spent her career standing up for and protecting liberty, opportunity and freedom of all Arkansans enshrined in the United States Constitution.
-Rutledge began work in the Arkansas Court of Appeals clerking for Judge Josephine Hart, now Associate Justice on the Arkansas Supreme Court.
-Rutledge was selected to serve as Deputy Counsel to the Office of Governor Mike Huckabee working with and advising Arkansas state agencies including: Oil and Gas Commission, Public Service Commission, Insurance Department, Real Estate Commission, Bank Department, and dozens of smaller state agencies and departments.
-She served as Deputy Prosecuting Attorney in Lonoke County handling felony cases and in subsequent service as Attorney for the State of Arkansas’ Division of Children and Family Services where Rutledge actively advocated for the best interest of Arkansas’ most vulnerable.
+Rutledge began her career in the Arkansas Court of Appeals clerking for Judge Josephine Hart.
+Rutledge was then selected to serve as Deputy Counsel to the Office of Governor Mike Huckabee.
+She later served as Deputy Prosecuting Attorney in Lonoke County and then subsequently as Attorney for the State of Arkansas’ Division of Children and Family Services.

-Rutledge continues to stand up for Arkansans.
-She worked tirelessly to stop federal overreach by defeating Nancy Pelosi as Speaker of the House and fighting against Barack Obama’s White House.
-During her time in Washington, DC, Rutledge was a key legal leader at the national level working as Deputy Counsel for Huckabee for President campaign, Deputy Counsel at the National Republican Congressional Committee and ultimately as Counsel for the Republican National Committee including the most recent Presidential campaign cycle.
+Later, Rutledge was a key legal leader at the national level working as Deputy Counsel for the Huckabee for President campaign in 2008, Deputy Counsel at the National Republican Congressional Campaign Committee and ultimately as Counsel for the Republican National Committee.